postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 ### Upcoming additions to the activity feed

 The activity feed will become even more powerful in the near future.
 It’ll integrate with all our Postman Pro and Enterprise products and other features in the pipeline.
 We're going to soon add **Tagging** support.
 You'll be able to tag collections at a point in time, allowing easier referencing and ability to rollback, while also allowing you to set up Monitors and Documentation on tagged versions of the collection.
-These version control constructs will allow your team even more flexibility with your API code development within Postman Pro.
+These version control constructs will allow your team even more flexibility with your API code development within Postman Pro or Enterprise.